MattRiley78/PyBer_Analysis/README.md

 # PyBer_Analysis
 ## Project Overview
 After routine analysis of ride-share data from January 2019 - early May 2019, PyBer is requesting analysis and summarization of ride-share data by city type, as well as a visualization of the total weekly fares by city type.
+This new analysis will exclude rides captured after 4/28/2019.
 This analysis showing the differences by city type will aid PyBer in decision-making.

 ## Results